Kristina01111000/WordPressTheme/README.md

 	- remove "Tag: " from tag page? if possible
 	- check on where polls can be put
 	- change spacing on header pages, add small tab
+	- put in first module
+	 	- 5 question quiz for it

 To do: